 Colonial Pipeline aims to restore operations by end of week

-The pipeline transports more than 100M gallons a day, or roughly 45% of fuel consumed on the East Coast, from the Gulf Coast to the New York Metro area
+Colonial Pipeline Co. said Monday segments of its delivery system are being brought back online in a "stepwise fashion," following a cyberattack conducted by Russian ransomware group DarkSide.

-Colonial Pipeline Co. says segments of its pipeline system are being brought back online in a "stepwise fashion," following a cyberattack on Friday conducted by Russian ransomware group Darkside.
+"Restoring our network to normal operations is a process that requires the diligent remediation of our systems, and this takes time," the company said in a statement.

 AAA ON PIPELINE ATTACK: GAS PRICE HIKES, FUEL SHORTAGES POSSIBLE FOR THESE STATES